LukaJankovic/Thinkpad-X1-20FQ-Hackintosh/Graphics/README.md

 </dict>
 ```

+- Buggy graphics (usually occurs on 10.11) can be fixed by choosing the sRGB color scheme in Display settings

 ## Requirements - Brightness
 - SSDT-PNLF.aml needed for brightness control, credit [Rehabman](https://www.tonymacx86.com/threads/guide-laptop-backlight-control-using-applebacklightinjector-kext.218222/)
 - For brightness keys I wrote this DSDT patch (With the help of [ACPIDebug](https://github.com/RehabMan/OS-X-ACPI-Debug).
 Only works if brightness keys call _Q14 and _Q15.
 More info [here](https://www.tonymacx86.com/threads/guide-patching-dsdt-ssdt-for-laptop-backlight-control.152659/)):